-During the twelve-month periods ended December 31, 2022 and December 31, 2021, the Plan's investment funds consisted of the following (objectives of the investment funds are described in the various TSP Fund Information Sheets, available on www.tsp.gov):
+During the twelve-month periods ended December 31, 2023 and December 31, 2022, the Plan's investment funds consisted of the following (objectives of the investment funds are described in the various TSP Fund Information Sheets, available on www.tsp.gov):

 The G Fund invests in short-term nonmarketable U.S. Treasury securities specially issued to the Government Securities Investment Fund (GSIF).
 By law, investments in the GSIF earn interest at a rate that is equal to the weighted average yield on outstanding U.S. Treasury marketable securities with 4 or more years to maturity.
 The interest rate is set every month based on the data as of the last business day of the previous month.
-As of December 31, 2022, and December 30, 2021, the total investment in the GSIF was \$292.6 billion and \$285.7 billion, respectively.
+As of December 31, 2023, and December 30, 2022, the total investment in the GSIF was approximately \$294.9 and \$292.6 billion, respectively.

 The F Fund invests in separate accounts that are passively managed to track the Bloomberg U.S. Aggregate Bond Index.
 Both managers of the F Fund use sampling to replicate the characteristics of the index.
-As of December 31, 2022, and December 31, 2021, the separate accounts held \$30.2 billion and \$37.4 billion of securities, respectively.
+As of December 31, 2023, and December 31, 2022, the separate accounts held approximately \$33.1 and \$30.2 billion of securities, respectively.

 The C Fund invests in separate accounts that are passively managed to track the S&P 500 Index.
 Both managers of the C Fund hold stocks of all the companies represented in the S&P 500 Index in virtually the same weights as the index.
-As of December 31, 2022 and December 31, 2021, the separate accounts held \$262.9 billion and \$326.8 billion of securities, respectively.
+As of December 31, 2023 and December 31, 2022, the separate accounts held approximately \$339.0 and \$262.9 billion of securities, respectively.

 The S Fund invests in separate accounts that are passively managed to track the Dow Jones U.S. Completion Total Stock Market Index.
 Both managers of the S Fund hold most of the stocks with larger capitalizations in virtually the same weights as the index, using sampling to hold a representative subset of the remaining stocks in the index.
-As of December 31, 2022, and December 31, 2021, the separate accounts held \$78.5 billion and \$106.9 billion of securities, respectively.
+As of December 31, 2023, and December 31, 2022, the separate accounts held approximately \$99.9 and \$78.5 billion of securities, respectively.

-The I Fund invests in separate accounts that are passively managed to track the MSCI EAFE Index.
-Both managers of the I Fund hold stocks of all the companies represented in the MSCI EAFE Index in virtually the same weights as the index.
-As of December 31, 2022 and December 31, 2021, the I Fund held \$61.6 billion and \$70.5 billion of securities, respectively.
+The I Fund invests in a separate account that is passively managed to track the MSCI EAFE Index.
+Both managers of the I Fund hold stocks of all companies in the MSCI EAFE Index in virtually the same weights as the index.
+As of December 31, 2023 and December 31, 2022, the separate accounts held approximately \$78.2 and \$61.6 billion of securities, respectively.
 For the period ended December 31, 2021, BlackRock was the sole manager of the I Fund.
 SSGA began managing I Fund assets on December 12, 2022.

-The Mutual Fund Window (MFW) is an investment option that offers approximately 5,000 mutual funds.
-As of December 31, 2022 and December 31, 2021, the MFW held \$149.3 million and \$0 million of securities, respectively.
+The MFW is an investment option that offers approximately 5,000 mutual funds.
+As of December 31, 2023 and December 31, 2022, the MFW held approximately \$284.2 and \$149.3 million of securities, respectively.

-Fair Market Valuations- The Plan's agents, BlackRock and State Street Global Advisors (SSGA), follow the FASB's ASC 820-10, which provides a comprehensive framework for measuring fair value and expands disclosures which are required about fair value measurements.
+Fair Market Valuations- The Plan's agents, BlackRock and SSGA, follow the FASB's Accounting Standards Codification (ASC) 820-10, which provides a comprehensive framework for measuring fair value and expands disclosures which are required about fair value measurements.
 Specifically, FASB ASC 820-10 sets forth a definition of fair value and establishes a hierarchy prioritizing the inputs to valuation techniques.